HasanDnr/public-pages/privacy.md

 # Privacy Policy

 MakeSoil takes your privacy and personal data seriously.
 This Privacy Policy provides information about how MakeSoil treats personal information regarding MakeSoil visitors and users.
-MakeSoil’s Privacy Policy applies across all media and social platforms, including the MakeSoil website, Facebook page and other MakeSoil social media pages and accounts.
+MakeSoil’s Privacy Policy applies across all media and social platforms, including the MakeSoil website, mobile app(s), Facebook page and other MakeSoil social media pages and accounts.

 At MakeSoil we follow three essential principles:
 * We don't ask for any personal information unless we need it.